-Students who have successfully completed all program requirements are eligible to attend the annual pinning ceremony.
+Students who have completed all program requirements can attend the annual pinning ceremony.
 Students who have any remaining program requirements to fulfill will be required to wait until all requirements have been successfully completed before participating in the pinning ceremony.